How We Verify Trucking Compliance Content

 Each indexed page lists its registered sources at the bottom of the page, with the publisher name, URL, and access date.
 The full source registry at /sources/ lists every source used across the site.

-What happens if a source becomes outdated?
+What happens if a source URL goes dead?